Queue-Fair/android/README.md

 # android
-The Queue-Fair Android SDK for integration in to native Android apps.
+The Queue-Fair Android SDK for integration of Queue-Fair Virtual Waiting Rooms to native Android apps - see https://queue-fair.com for more.